department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Selected Reserve: Generally used in the context of the Montgomery GI Bill Selected Reserve.

-Senior reviewer: Someone involved in Higher-Level Reviews.
+senior reviewer: Someone involved in Higher-Level Reviews.

 service connected: Hyphenate when modifying a noun.
 Otherwise, do not hyphenate.
   - **Like this (modifying a noun):** A Veteran with a service-connected disability may be eligible for additional health care benefits.